 Officials: Man shot in Hornerstown; police investigating

 Oct.
-24—JOHNSTOWN, Pa. — A man was shot early Sunday morning in Johnstown's Hornerstown neighborhood, officials said.
+25—A man was shot early Sunday morning in Johnstown's Hornerstown neighborhood, officials said.

-The incident took place at around 1 a.m. on the 600 block of Horner Street.
+The incident took place at around 1 a.m. in the 600 block of Horner Street.

 Cambria County 911 did not record anyone being transported to a hospital from the shooting scene by ambulance, but Johnstown police confirmed that one man had been shot and that the victim had undergone surgery.

-It was at least the third shooting in the city in the past three months, including the fatal shooting of Messiah Rhodes, 29, in August.
+It was at least the third shooting in the city in the past three months, including the fatal shooting of Messiah Rhodes, 29.

+Rhodes, a Philadelphia native who had been living in the Johnstown area for about a year, was found shot to death Aug.
+15 in a parked car near the intersection of Lunen Street and Park Avenue in Moxham, officials said at the time.